Dubliany

+Name

+The name of Dubliany is likely related to oak (дуб - dub) groves located nearby.
+Depiction of an oak is also present on the city's coat of arms.

+History

+The first mention of Dubliany comes from 1440.

 The local Roman Catholic kosciol (Polish church) that was the first known religious building in village built in 1885–1890, since 1990 has been passed to the Ukrainian Autocephalous Orthodox Church.
 During the Soviet period the temple was used as a sports gym for the agricultural institute.
 The first Ukrainian Greek Catholic Church, Dormition of the Theotokos, was built in Dubliany only in 1912 and for long period of time local Greek-Catholic population traveled to the neighboring village (about 2 km) of Malekhiv.

-In 1910 in Dubliany was built a train station on a railroad Lviv–Kivertsi (Lwow–Kiwerce).
+In 1910, in Dubliany was built a train station on a railroad Lviv–Kivertsi (Lwów–Kiwerce).

+During the Polish-Ukrainian War, forces of the Ukrainian Galician Army were stationed in Dubliany between November 1918 and April 1919.